seantomlins/slack-request-verifier/ReadMe.md

 }
 ```

-Add an authorization policy, named "VerifySlack" in this example and the SlackRequestHandler to the services
+Add an authorization policy, named "VerifySlack" in this example, and the SlackRequestHandler to the services
 ```c#
 public void ConfigureServices( IServiceCollection services ) {